yyyeun/langfuse-terraform-aws/README.md

 # AWS Langfuse Terraform module

-> ⚠️ This module is under active development and its interface may change.
+> This module is a pre-release version and its interface may change.
 > Please review the changelog between each release and create a GitHub issue for any problems or feature requests.

 This repository contains a Terraform module for deploying [Langfuse](https://langfuse.com/) - the open-source LLM observability platform - on AWS.